Skip to content

 One World Observatory and The Oculus

 The 9/11 Memorial and Museum are two places in Lower Manhattan that commemorate the 9/11 attacks.
 On the same site, there are a few more buildings that were built in the years after the attacks.
 One of those is One World Trade Center, where you can visit One World Observatory to have an impressive view over de surrounding area’s.
-A building that definitely attracts the attention is the Oculus, a white skeleton-like structure designed by world famous architect Calatrava.
-The Oculus is home to many shops and the World Trade Center subway station.

 Stone Street

-The Other side of Lower Manhattan
+Other sights of Lower Manhattan

 The Statue of Liberty and Ellis Island